 for more details.
 In addition, certain code distributed in and as part of the Platform may be licensed under or include components subject to OSS licenses.
 If applicable, we will identify any OSS included or distributed in, through, or as part of the Platform.
 Such OSS licenses may grant you additional rights to the OSS code itself and allow you to use the OSS outside of the Platform.
 Notwithstanding the foregoing, any use of OSS as part of the Platform must be in compliance with the Agreement (including the Developer Guidelines).

 Payment Terms.
 If you purchase a subscription to use the Services, fees are specified through the Services interface or in the Order Form(s) and must be paid in advance.
 Payment obligations are non-cancelable and, except as expressly stated in the Agreement, fees paid are non-refundable.
 For clarity, in the event you downgrade any subscriptions from a paid plan to a free plan, you will remain responsible for any unpaid fees under the paid plan, and Services under the paid plan will be deemed fully performed and delivered upon expiration of the initial paid plan subscription term.
 If we agree to invoice you by email, full payment must be received within thirty (30) days from the invoice date.
+Overdue payments will be subject to interest at the rate of 1.5% per month, or the maximum allowable under applicable law, whichever is less.
 Fees are stated exclusive of any taxes, levies, duties, or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction (collectively, “Taxes”).
 You will be responsible for paying all Taxes associated with your purchases, except for those taxes based on our net income.

 Billing Policies.
 If you elect to purchase a subscription to use our Services, or certain other paid aspects of the Services, you agree to the pricing communicated to you by us or otherwise as part of the Services.
 Coda may add new services for additional fees and charges, or add or amend fees and charges for existing services, at any time in Coda’s sole discretion, by giving you at least 30 days' written notice (to the extent applicable), such increase to take effect at the beginning of the next billing cycle.
 In certain circumstances, we may be required to modify fees based on direction from a third party, in which case, we will use commercially reasonable efforts to notify you within such period.
 If you are unhappy with the increase, you may give notice to terminate the Agreement, by giving at least 30 days' written notice to us, such notice to expire no later than the end of the then-current billing cycle.
 The fees will not increase during the notice period; otherwise, any change to such pricing shall become effective in the billing cycle following notice of such change as provided under the Agreement.
 Coda reserves the right to suspend, disable access to, or terminate, in part or in whole, your Account, in the event that you are (or are reasonably suspected of) abusing, misusing, exploiting, or otherwise circumventing any billing or pricing policy mechanics (including with respect to and free or unpaid accounts, evaluations, trials, betas, account credits, or Maker billing).
 Notwithstanding the foregoing, billing of Packs purchased through the Services are governed by the